NirAlon/sre-take-home-exercise-python/README.md

 This repository refines the original code in https://github.com/fetch-rewards/sre-take-home-exercise-python.

 The Python script continuously determines the availability percentage of the endpoints in the provided YAML file.
-The `Main-Thread` periodically launches a `Child-Thread` for API requests.
+The `Main-Thread` periodically launches a `Thread-Pool` for API requests.
-The `Child-Thread` reports the endpoints status (UP/DOWN) and counts number of successes.
+The `Thread-Pool` launches `Threads` that reports the endpoints status (UP/DOWN).
-Once the `Child-Thread` completes or times out, the `Main-Thread` calculates and prints the availability percentage for each domain.
+Once the `Threads` completes or times out, the `Main-Thread` aggregate the results and prints the availability percentage of the overall endpoints and for each domain.

-The `Main-Thread` continues to execute the `Child-Thread` every 15 seconds, as long as the `Child-Thread` doesn't encounter any exceptions.
+The `Main-Thread` continues to execute the `Thread-Pool` every 15 seconds, as long as the `Threads` doesn't encounter any exceptions.

 ## Requirements